YottaDB/YDBDoc/ProgGuide/devcycle.rst

    MUMPS [-qualifier[...]] pathname

 * Source programs must have an extension of .m.
 * Each pathname identifies an M source program to compile.
+If you do not specify a .m file extension, the mumps command assumes the .m file extension.
 * Qualifiers determine characteristics of the compiler output.
 * Qualifiers must appear after the command, but before the file name to be properly applied.
 * YottaDB allows the UNIX * and ? wildcards in a file name.